GrammarViz2/grammarviz2_src/README.md

 Total time: 22 seconds
 </pre>

+## Running

-To run the GrammarViz 2.0 GUI use `edu.hawaii.jmotif.grammarviz.GrammarVizGUI` class, or run the `jar` from the command line: `$ java -Xmx2g -jar grammarviz20.jar`.
+To run the GrammarViz 2.0 GUI use `edu.hawaii.jmotif.grammarviz.GrammarVizGUI` class, or run the `jar` from the command line: `$ java -Xmx2g -jar grammarviz20.jar` (here I have allocated max of 2Gb of memory for the software).